These unite the stakeholders: academics, problem holders and industry partners.

 Each project will output an interim deliverable by month 3, this specific feature being designed to fit better with SME timescales, and to help keep ahead or in step with developments elsewhere.
 The follow-through will usually be a licensing agreement, but larger activities can also be delivered through traditional methods including consultancy, co-funding mechanisms and KTPs (including such funds held by the dot.rural Digital Economy Hub).
 Projects not taken forward into SMEs will have the option of becoming university start- ups/spinouts, or form part of the University’s licensing IP where applicable.

 Proposals should be mailed to firstname.lastname@example.org.
-Each proposal should be around 4 pages of A4, clearly covering the following points.
+Expressions of Interest (EoIs) are 1-2 pages, but each full proposal should be around 4-5 pages of A4, clearly covering the following points.
 The aim is to keep this process lightweight: we aren't a UK Research Council, each project is not huge - but we do want the best of the bunch, so the proposal should be an opportunity to shine.
 Calls are open to the SICSA community, but every proposal should have at least one of the Smart Tourism programme's PIs as a named co-participant.

 (100 word summary)